dsoftwareinc/django-rq-scheduler/README.md

 > one of the django-rq workers should run with `--with-scheduler` parameter
 > as mentioned [here](https://github.com/rq/django-rq#support-for-scheduled-jobs).

+# Sponsor

+django-rq-scheduler is developed for free.

+You can support this project by becoming a sponsor using [this link](https://github.com/sponsors/cunla).

 ## Security contact information

 To report a security vulnerability, please use the